 Therapeutic drugs can present a danger to patients if the wrong dosage is recommended and if a change which may affect their absorption is missed i.e. changes in health, life or medication.
 This is because their levels may be increasing their risk of toxicity, or be inadequate for the treatment of their condition.
 In particular, therapeutic drugs with a narrow therapeutic index should be monitored at the beginning of treatment to ensure the patient has been recommended the correct dosage for them, and routine monitoring throughout treatment should take place to ensure consistently safe levels of the drug in the patient’s blood.

-A range of therapeutic drugs assays are available for the evaluation and/or routine monitoring of anti-epileptic medications such as Carbamazepine, Phenobarbital, Phenytoin and Valproic Acid in addition to Digoxin (used in the treatment of heart conditions); Gentamicin (used to treat a wide range of bacterial infections; Lithium (used for the treatment of the manic phase of affective disorders, mania, and manic-depressive illness); and, Theophylline (used to stimulate muscles in the cardiovascular, respiratory and central nervous systems, and commonly used to treat asthma and other airway diseases).
+A range of therapeutic drugs assays are available for the evaluation and/or routine monitoring of anti-epileptic medications such as Carbamazepine, Phenobarbital, Phenytoin and Valproic Acid in addition to Digoxin (used in the treatment of heart conditions); Gentamicin (used to treat a wide range of bacterial infections; and, Lithium (used for the treatment of the manic phase of affective disorders, mania, and manic-depressive illness).

 We also have assays for the diagnosis of overdose of Acetaminophen (paracetamol) and Salicylate (Aspirin).
 In addition our Salicylate assay enables routine monitoring of patients who take a high dose of Salicylate for the treatment of rheumatoid arthritis, osteoarthritis or systemic lupus erythematosus or to treat rheumatic fever of Kawasaki disease; this is important to ensure toxic concentrations are detected on time!